 We expect all provision to be supported by relevant and up to date policies and procedures that are adhered to by all staff who will be involved in the delivery of HAF provision.
-Our expectation is that all delivery staff are inducted and trained in accordance with the policies and procedures to ensure the highest of delivery standards, especially with regard to safeguarding, DBS checks, health and safety and equal opportunities.
+Our expectation is that all delivery staff are inducted and trained in accordance with the policies and procedures to ensure the highest of delivery standards, especially for safeguarding, DBS checks, health and safety and equal opportunities.

 Applications that do not include the required supporting documents will not be considered.
+If any documentation submitted is deemed insufficient this may also result in an application not being considered.

-Please note: if you are a Croydon maintained school or academy (including nursery), you only need to submit the following supporting documents from the above checklist along with your funding application:
+Please note: if you are a Croydon maintained school or academy, you only need to submit the following supporting documents from the above checklist along with your funding application: